juev/terminal-pomodoro/README.md

 #ABOUT

-This small program designed for fixing periods of time, which are used in the technique of time management Pomodoro.
+This small program is designed to countdown fixed periods of time, just like the Pomodoro time management technique.

 To interact with the user using a terminal and notification center of OSX 10.8